by Melinda Healy

 Upon opening in 2009 the former, located in the Blue Mountains region of NSW, had its sights set on being one of the first CarboNZero resorts in the world.
 It achieved that status a year later and has maintained it since.

-According to its charter and as Rafferty detailed, increasingly the typical lodge guest is interested in and wants to be aware of not just operational best practices related to sustainability of the site they’re visiting, these conscious travellers also want to know that their visit is in some way assisting the environmental preservation and regeneration of the region as well as the enrichment and wellbeing of local communities and cultures.
+According to its charter and as Rafferty detailed, increasingly the typical guest of sustainable luxury lodges is interested in and wants to be aware of not just operational best practices related to sustainability of the site they’re visiting, these conscious travellers also want to know that their visit is in some way assisting the environmental preservation and regeneration of the region as well as the enrichment and wellbeing of local communities and cultures.

 “Each property proactively connects its guests with whatever the essence of experience that particular region offers… in Wolgan Valley’s case, land and wildlife conservation and regeneration, particularly post bushfires is central to the experience of a place.
 Add to that the focus on partnering locally, at one stage the team had more than 300 local food, beverage and other suppliers from the local region.
 The economic impact of that is significant.”